Dial 911 in an Emergency

 NORTH END PUBLIC SAFETY MEETING

-Boston Police, District A-1, hold a monthly North End Public Safety meeting on the first Thursday of the month, 6:30 pm, at the Nazzaro Community Center, 30 N. Bennet Street.
-Residents and business owners are encouraged to attend to communicate with local police officials.
+Boston Police, District A-1, hold a monthly North End Public Safety meeting on the first Thursday of the month, 6:00 pm, at the Nazzaro Community Center, 30 N. Bennet Street.
+Meetings are open to the public and residents are encouraged to attend to communicate with local police officials.
 View the Community Calendar for more meetings and events.